 Docebo allows you to manage multiple languages within your platform.
 The localization tool allows you to enable new languages, manage translations, and much more.
 In order to manage the localization tool, you need to log into your platform as the Superadmin.
 Then, access the Admin Menu from the gear icon in the top right corner of the platform, then press the Localization Tool item from the Settings section.

-DISCLAIMER: When new language phrases are added or modified throughout the platform, it may take up to six weeks for this new or modified text to appear translated for all supported languages.
+DISCLAIMER: When new language phrases are added or modified throughout the platform by our Language Team, it may take up to six weeks for this new or modified text to appear translated for all supported languages.
 Users may see new or modified text in American English.
 In case the problem persists after six weeks, contact the Help Desk team.